 To know more, there are other yoga poses to avoid during pregnancy.

-Are there any additional safety precautions for Prenatal Yoga?
+Are there any additional Prenatal safety and precautions in yoga for pregnant women?

-To ensure the health and well-being of you and your baby during prenatal yoga, take simple safety protocols.
+To ensure the health and well-being of you and your baby, take simple safety precautions for prenatal yoga.
 For example –:

 1. Consult your physician